Art at Trinity Hall

 ‘Encounters in Stone’

-This year-long exhibition sees Trinity Hall host monumental sculptures and small-scale pieces throughout the courts and gardens.
+This year-long exhibition saw Trinity Hall host monumental sculptures and small-scale pieces throughout the courts and gardens.
 Artist Stephen Cox RA blends a deep knowledge of the stones from Italy, Egypt and India, as well as the beliefs, myths, and customs they historically manifest, with his own aesthetic as a contemporary sculptor.

 Portraits in Trinity Hall